benson00077/korean-learner-back/README.md

 - [ ] Sentence module
   - [x] Bulk insert from json file (via typeORM QueryBuilder)
   - [ ] Support Full Text Search w/ srategies
+- [ ] Shows module
+  - [ ] recored show name, and episode
+  - [ ] Mapping the time_stamps_id for each subtitles, which should also include show name and episode

 <p align="right">(<a href="#user-content-readme-top">back to top</a>)</p>